 Rob Dixon, Chair of Professional Development

 Professional Development expectations have changed over the years and WSPA is committed to providing quality opportunities to continue and expand your professional expertise.
 We are the only school psychologist’s association in the region that offers two major conferences every year – Fall Convention and Spring Convention.
 We are an approved provider by the National Association of School Psychologists (NASP).
-In addition, graduate credit can be earned at each of our conferences.
 These professional development opportunities are designed to enhance your competencies to practice school psychology.
 There are, however, specific requirements that you need to comply with.

-To verify your attendance at all professional development activities, you will be required to sign in at the start of each session and sign out on an evaluation form.
-It is your responsibility to make sure that your attendance is documented.
+To verify your attendance at all professional development activities, you will be required to sign in at the start of each session and complete an evaluation form.

 Effective in Fall 2017, Wisconsin changed the licensing laws to create a lifetime license for all Professional Educators.
 While the final detail are still being developed, practitioners are encouraged to keep up to date with these changing expectations for professional development.